PrathikI/DRIBBLE/README.md

 ```
 ## Model Accuracies

-The following are the accuracies achieved using different techniques and metrics:
+The following are the CURRENT accuracies achieved using different techniques and metrics (will continue to improve):

 - **Euclidean Metric**: 57.66%
 - **Manhattan Metric**: 57.36%